ment-ai/ment-extension/README.md

 You will be prompt an input box where you need to specify your email, and password.
 We don't yet other login methods.

 We use [PyChatGPT](https://github.com/rawandahmad698/PyChatGPT) to make the initialize the connection and generate the access token.
-We will automatically install it on your machine and running locally without proxy, [src/openai.ts:15](src/openai.ts:15).
+We will automatically install it on your machine and running locally without proxy (see [src/openai.ts:15](src/openai.ts:15)).

 ## Start course